divine-ray/Servilia/WIP or Projects/Workpieces/Judgement.md

-A Pair of glaring eyes piercing through the veil of the night, staring into the unfortunate soul which ends caught in their glimpse.
+A pair of glaring eyes piercing through the veil of the night, staring into the unfortunate soul which ends caught in their glimpse.
 They know what you did; what sins you committed; whom you saved; whom you betrayed.
 With thine eyes we see all.